One fine afternoon, I decided it was time to Marie Kondo my emails.

 That plate of hokkien mee I just had?
 I worked 0.5hours for that.

 Lesson #6: Budget, budget, BUDGET.
-Try to sleep on before making a purchase which is potentially impulsive.
+Try to sleep on a purchase before making it as it may be an impulsive buy.

 Being a banquet server was sh*t.

 It gave me $8/hour, slightly higher, but still.

 The worst was being russian roulette-d to the VIP tables, where extra TLC had to be given to the guests.

 I hobbled around with huge, hot and heavy ceramic plates, dashing in and out the doors, and tried my best at portioning fish.

 I remember a guest telling me “It’s okay ah girl, we do it ourselves.” when we reached desserts.